jijolawrence/advanced-java/README.md

 # advanced-java

-This repository is to store some of the advanced coding stuffs in java.
+This repository is to store some of the advanced coding stuff in java.

 Repository contains the below Scenarios so far:
 * Hashmap
   * Negative Scenarios
-    * ConcurrentHashMap Key Null and throws exception
+    * ConcurrentHashMap Key Null and throws an exception
-    * ConCurrnetHashMap Value Null and throws exception
+    * ConcurrnetHashMap Value Null and throws an exception
-    * Nomral HashMap concurrent modification issue
+    * Normal HashMap concurrent modification issue
   * Positive Scenarios
-    * HashMap resize with different load factors and Initial capacity
+    * HashMap resize with different load factors and initial capacity
 * Immutable
   * Negative Scenarios
     * Immutability issue when using nested objects